Criminal cases against 10 politicians and public officials

 Charges: Conspiracy to commit federal program bribery; federal program bribery; conspiracy to commit honest services wire fraud; honest services wire fraud; extortion; conspiracy to obstruct justice

 Edward Mangano, Nassau’s county executive, was indicted in October 2016 and accused by federal prosecutors of receiving “bribes and kickbacks” from businessman Harendra Singh, who has pleaded guilty to providing them.
 Mangano’s wife, Linda, was charged with obstruction of justice, conspiracy to obstruct justice and making false statements involving “work she claimed to have performed” in an alleged no-show job from Singh, according to the indictment and prosecutors.
 Both Manganos pleaded not guilty.
-A judge on May 31 declared a mistrial in both their cases and scheduled a conference date of June 28 to set a new trial.
+A judge on May 31 declared a mistrial in both their cases and their retrial is set for October.
+Federal prosecutors filed a new indictment against the Manganos in August, adding details of statements to investigators by Linda that prosecutors allege are lies.
+The Manganos pleaded not guilty to the indictment at an arraignment.

 The District Attorney